inferno-framework/inferno-reference-server/README.md

 ```

 ## Contact Us
-The Inferno development team can be reached by email at inferno@groups.mitre.org.
-Inferno also has a dedicated [HL7 FHIR chat channel](https://chat.fhir.org/#narrow/stream/153-inferno).
+You may reach the team on the [Inferno HL7 FHIR chat channel](https://chat.fhir.org/#narrow/stream/153-inferno).

 ## License